-- Occupant Restraint Control Module
+- Occupant Restraint Control (ORC)

 - Airbag Warning Light

 - Driver Airbag

 - Passenger Airbag

 - Side Curtain Airbags above Side Windows

 - Side Remote Acceleration Sensors

+- Driver Side Seat Track Position Sensor

 - Steering Wheel and Column

 - Instrument Panel

 - Interconnecting Wiring

 - Knee Impact Bolsters

-- Front Acceleration Sensors

-• Driver and Front Passenger Seat Belt Pretensioner
+- Front Acceleration Sensors - Driver and Front Passenger Seat Belt Pretensioners

-How The Airbag System Works
+How the Airbag System Works

-• The Occupant Restraint Control (ORC) Module de- 2 termines if a frontal, side, or rollover collision is severe enough to require the front and/or side airbags to inflate.
+The Occupant Restraint Control (ORC) determines if a frontal, side, or rollover collision is severe enough to require the front and/or side airbags to inflate.
 The front airbag inflators are designed to provide different rates of airbag inflation from direction provided by the ORC.
-The ORC will not detect rear impacts.
+The ORC will detect roll overs, not rear impacts.

 The ORC also monitors the readiness of the electronic parts of the system whenever the ignition switch is in the START or ON positions.
 These include all of the items listed above except the knee bolster, the instrument panel, and the steering wheel and column.
-If the key is in the LOCK position, in the ACC position, or not in the ignition, the airbags are not on and will not inflate turn off.
-If the ORC detects a malfunction in any part of the system, it turns on the "Airbag Warning Light" either momentarily or continuously.
+If the key is in the LOCK position, in the ACC position, or not in the ignition, the airbags are not on and will not inflate.

+• The ORC also turns on the Airbag Warning Light for 2.5 to 8 seconds for a self-check when the ignition is first turned on.
+After the self-check, the Airbag Warning Light will turn off.
+If the ORC detects a malfunction in any part of the system, it turns on the Airbag Warning Light either momentarily or continuously.
 A single chime will sound if the light comes on again after initial start up.

-Also, the ORC turns on the "Airbag Warning Light" for 6 to 8 seconds for a self-check when the ignition is first turned on.
-After the self-check, the "Airbag Warning Light" will fithe ORC detects a melfunction in any part

-Ignoring the "Airbag Warning Light" in your instrument panel could mean you won't have the airbags to protect you in a collision.
+Ignoring the Airbag Warning Light in your instrument panel could mean you won't have the airbags to protect you in a collision.
 If the light does not come on, stays on after you start the vehicle, or if it comes on as you drive, have the airbag system checked right away.

 • The Driver and Passenger Airbag/Inflator Units are located in the center of the steering wheel and the right side of the instrument panel.
 When the ORC detects a collision requiring the airbags, it signals the inflator units.
 A large quantity of nontoxic gas is generated to inflate the front airbags.
 Different airbag inflation rates are possible, based on collision severity and occupant size.
 The steering wheel hub trim cover and the upper right side of the instrument panel separate and fold out of the way as the bags inflate to their full size.
-The bags fully inflate in about 50-70 milliseconds.
+The bags fully inflate in about 50 to 70 milliseconds.
 This is about half of the time it takes to blink your eyes.
 The bags then quickly deflate while helping to restrain the driver and front passenger.